a gluten-free frittata in a white ceramic baking dish

 Why You’ll Love This Easy Frittata Recipe

-This frittata is high in protein and gluten-free due to the use of buckwheat flour.
+This frittata is high in protein and gluten-free thanks to buckwheat flour.
 It’s satisfying but not heavy, and every bite has that irresistible cheesy pull.
-The buckwheat flour adds structure and nutty undertones, while the yoghurt keeps the texture soft and moist, truly embodying a gluten-free cheesy delight.
+The buckwheat flour adds structure and nutty undertones, while the yogurt keeps the texture soft and moist, truly embodying a gluten-free cheesy delight.

 Debunking the Egg–Cholesterol Myth

-For years, eggs were unfairly blamed for raising cholesterol levels, but recent research shows that, for most healthy individuals, they have little to no impact on blood cholesterol levels.
-What matters more is the overall balance of your diet — especially the quality of fats you eat.
+For years, eggs were unfairly blamed for raising cholesterol levels, but recent research shows that, for most healthy individuals, they have little to no impact on blood cholesterol.
+What matters more is the overall balance of your diet, especially the quality of fats you eat.

 Eggs remain a fantastic source of protein, vitamin B12, and essential nutrients that support energy and brain health.
 I use them widely in my blog, from savory breakfast to gluten-free baking.